akula802/Docker-Django-MySQL/README.md

 + Create another _.env_ file at ./web/code/app/app where the settings.py file is.
 + Populate both .env files with your secrets and other parameters.
 See the _sample.env_ at each location for reference.

+_Note: The .env files are untracked via the .gitignore file._

 Make sure you're still in the project root directory.
 Build the images and run the containers with:

 > docker compose up -d --build